• Skip to primary navigation

 • ¾ cup mango nectar

-• 2 tablespoons agave nectar or maple syrup, or to taste, optional
+• 2 tablespoons agave nectar or to taste, optional, can also use maple syrup

 Reader Interactions